petry078/spellblog/docs/posts/javascript-references.md

 ## Node.js

-JavaScript runs on browsers.
-With Node.js you can run it on the terminal.
+JavaScript runs on browsers, as client side code.
+With Node.js you can run it as a server.

 > [Node.js](https://nodejs.org/).